 Responsiveness

 This refers to how the rod reacts under a load during casting.
-A lighter fast action rod will flex more increasing casting distance.
+A lighter moderate action rod will flex more increasing casting distance.
 This holds true for fiberglass rods as well.
 The thinner tip allows quicker loading and transfer throughout the rod’s length.
-All the energy is then released on the cast.
+All the energy is released on the cast.
 Take it into account when choosing a high-end rod.

 Fishing Rod Materials

 Look at rods in a store and 8 out of 10 will likely be graphite.
 Anglers like them due to their lightweight and increased sensitivity.
 Bites are easier to detect with graphite.
-In addition, graphite is rated.
-An IM6 or IM7 rod are considered standards by many anglers.
-As a result, they believe it applies to all rods.
-Each manufacturer makes rods differently, therefore the rating only applies to their rods in comparison.
-In other words, one maker’s IM6 may or may not be better than another’s manufacturer’s rod.
+In addition, graphite has a rating.
+An IM6 or IM7 rod is the standard by many anglers.

 Fiberglass is the other option, although heavier it does have advantages.
 It is harder to break and has more flex.
 Flex aids when using crankbaits, jerk baits, topwater, and spinnerbaits.
 People have the tendency to do fast hard hooksets with fast-moving baits.
-The fiberglass’ flex slows things down at the lure’s end allowing the fish to get a better hold.
+The fiberglass flex slows things down at the lure’s end allowing the fish to get a better hold.
 This results in a better hookset.

 Hot Tip